ducminh02/Customer_Interaction_Analysis_API/README.md

    run this command:

-pip install -r requirements.txt
+pip3 install -r requirements.txt

-5. Migrate the database and store user_interactions.log into the database:
+5. Migrate the database:

    run these commands:

+python3 makemigrations

-python manage.py migrate
+python3 manage.py migrate

+you can also manually add example log file into the database with command:

 python3 manage.py load_user_interactions

 6. Start the development server:

    run this command:

-python manage.py runserver
+python3 manage.py runserver